argoproj/argo-workflows/docs/argo-server-sso.md

     workflows.argoproj.io/rbac-rule-precedence: "1"
 ```

 Using this, whenever a user is logged in via SSO and makes a request in 'my-namespace', and the `rbac-rule`matches, we will use this service account to allow the user to perform that operation in the namespace.
-If no serviceaccount matches in the namespace, the first serviceaccount(`user-default-login`) and its associated role will be used to perform the operation in the namespace.
+If no service account matches in the namespace, the first service account(`user-default-login`) and its associated role will be used to perform the operation in the namespace.

 ## SSO Login Time